lsst/LDM-PMT/index.rst

 Resource loading a cycle
 ------------------------

-* 1800 h/year
+For a typical full-time developer:

-* 150 per month
+* 1800 h/year, --> 150 h per month

-* adjusting to capture LOE time, eg, tcam spending 50% on non-coding

-* adjusting to capture science time (20%)

-* applying 30% overhead for ...
+* applying 30% overhead for meetings, ad-hoc discussions and various interruptions

-* left: xx h, = 26.3 story points per FTE-month

-* 1 FTE-month = 26.3 SPs
+* left: 26.3 4-hour blocks (150*(1-30%)/5).
+These are considered "pure, interrupted blocks", which we call "story points".
+So, 1 FTE-month = 26.3 SPs

-* the size of the team determines the pool of available story points

-* assigning available story points per developer
+* adjustments are made depending on actual availability, for example

+  - a developer working at 50% will have ~13 SPs available in a month

+  - a TCAM who spends ~50% on managing the team will have 50%*(1-30%)*26.3 SPs available for pure, interrrupted work

+  - scientists will typically spend 20% of their time on doing science, so a full time scientist will have 80% x 26.2 SPs available for coding.